s-martinelli/covid19-italy/README.md

 # covid19-italy
-Bot to track the spread of the Coronavirus Covid-19 outbreak in Italy
+Telegram bot to track the spread of the Coronavirus Covid-19 outbreak in Italy